backstage/backstage/microsite/blog/2020-09-30-plugin-marketplace.md

 We are really excited to see all the amazing plugins that have already been built, and look forward to seeing even more ideas and collaboration as the Backstage community continues to grow.

 What plugins would you like to see in the Plugin Marketplace?
-[Tell us](https://github.com/spotify/backstage/issues/new?labels=plugin&template=plugin_template.md&title=%5BPlugin%5D+THE+PLUGIN+NAME).
+[Tell us](https://github.com/spotify/backstage/issues/new?labels=plugin&template=plugin_template.md&title=%5BPlugin%5D+THE+PLUGIN+NAME)!

-_Special shout-out to community member [Iain Billett](https://github.com/iain-b) from Roadie for helping build and contribute the [plugin marketplace page](https://backstage.io/plugins) (as his first PR nonetheless!)._
+_Special shout-out to community member [Iain Billett](https://github.com/iain-b) from Roadie for helping build and contribute the [plugin marketplace page](https://backstage.io/plugins) (as his first PR no less!)._